tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 including anti-money laundering, drug development in healthcare, contact tracing in pandemic times, etc.

-In such scenarios, the users (e.g., the party providing the data input for the computation, the consumer of the computed results, the party providing a proprietary ML model used in the computation) have two
+In such scenarios, the users (e.g., the party providing the data input for the computation, the consumer of the computed attestation results, the party providing a proprietary ML model used in the computation) have two goals:
-goals:

 - Identifying the workload they are interacting with,
 - Making sure that the platform on which the workload executes is a